tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 fakeMap(nums, callback);

-//map() is great to pass info into our constructors, map will work with our labs, one of the goals for today is to use it this week.
+//map() is great to pass info into our constructors, map will work with our labs,
+// one of the goals for today is to use it this week.

 ```

-# Lets rebuild our front end again to become more familiar with it
+## Lets rebuild our front end again to become more familiar with it

--
----

-## Ten Minute Break

 - ## Third Hour